DataDog/hiring-engineers/answers.md

 ### Datadog - Creative Use:
 I am presently working om a performance measurement application, and I can clearly see myself using Datadog to montior application usage as well as bottle necks in the system (when it launches).
 Also, remembering how long I had to wait in line at a restaurant on a Thanksgiving weekend, it would be interesting to use Datadog to find out about traffic at my favorite restaurants.
-Two extra benefit will be the predicitive aspect of Datadog that would analyze the pattern of traffic flow to make predictions that would:
+Two extra benefits will be the predicitive aspect of Datadog that would analyze the pattern of traffic flow to make predictions that would:
 - help clients in organising their schedules to get into the restaurant during a 'good' window
 - help the restaurant owners decide when they need to assign more workers/get extra hands on deck.